 9. Bank Card & Account Farming: $1,000

-So this one was a great money earner, and I hardly had to do anything at all!
-The basic premise of bank farming (or its called “churning” as well).
-Is that you sign up for a checking/savings account or credit card just for the sign-up bonus, and once you get the bonus you cancel it and move on to the next deal.
+So this one is the best way that I made extra cash, and I hardly had to do anything at all!
+The basic premise of bank farming (or it’s called “churning” as well).
+It’s when you sign up for a checking/savings account or credit card just for the sign-up bonus, and once you get the bonus, you cancel it and move on to the next deal.

 Total side hustle earnings: $2,912